 This method should be used sparingly.
 It’s also unclear if it’s actually safe to apply any essential oils directly on a baby’s skin.
 Ask your doctor first and only follow the advice of a certified aromatherapist when using essential oils.

 Not all babies get cradle cap.
 According to the American Academy of Family Physicians (AAFP), about 10 percent of baby boys and 9.5 percent of baby girls have it.

 Cradle cap is very common, but little is known about what exactly causes it.
 This is one reason it may be hard to remove or prevent.
 In adults, there appears to be a link between seborrheic dermatitis and the Malassezia species of yeast, but the association is less clear in infants.
-It’s estimated that half of the population has some level of dandruff, which is also strongly linked to Malassezia yeasts.
+It’s estimated that

 Some scientists believe there’s a hormonal link since it appears at birth, goes away, and then often returns around puberty.

 Sometimes — though very rarely — generalized cradle cap may be linked to immunodeficiency.
 If this is the case, there will be other symptoms in addition to just cradle cap, and your doctor can diagnose and treat your child.

 Cradle cap is usually not urgent but it’s worth mentioning to your doctor at your child’s next check-up.

 If the skin looks very red, infected, or agitated, call your doctor.
 You should also call if the cradle cap spreads to the baby’s face or body.

 Cradle cap looks similar to infantile eczema, but a doctor will easily be able to tell the difference.
 Infantile eczema is usually itchy and cradle cap is not.
 If you’re worried about your baby’s cradle cap or want to learn more, ask your pediatrician at your next appointment.